liamwalsh1980/Milestone-Project-1/README.md

 1. I logged into GitHub account and located my [MS1 Project GitHub Repository](https://github.com/liamwalsh1980/Milestone-Project-1).

-1. At the top of the Repository I clicked the [settings](https://github.com/liamwalsh1980/Milestone-Project-1/settings). option on the menu.
+1. At the top of the Repository I clicked the settings option on the menu.

 1. I scrolled down the settings page to the GitHub Pages Section.